tpict/backbone.syphon/apidoc.md

 exposes, and provides information on how to correctly override and configure the behaviors of Syphon.

+## Syphon.InputFetcher

+Determines the input elements present in the form (or view).
+The default implementation will return elements of type `input` as well as elements with `contenteditable="true"`.

 ## Syphon.KeyExtractorSet (Key Extractors)

 When a form is serialized, all of the input elements are